NajlaDevOps/pfefinal/README.md

 ### Mern-Stack-Crud-App

-This is a simple crud project for beginners built with the following technologies:
+This is a simple crud project for beginners built with the following technologies:"ya rabbi sidi"
 - [React](https://facebook.github.io/react/) and [React Router](https://reacttraining.com/react-router/) for the frontend
 - [Express](http://expressjs.com/) and [Mongoose](http://mongoosejs.com/) for the backend